Resources

 Before Moving Day Arrives

-When your PCS plans are coming together and you’re chatting with the representative at your pre-move assessment, clarify that your home includes companion animals.
+When your military relocation plans come together and you’re chatting with the representative at your pre-move assessment, clarify that your home includes companion animals.
 It’s helpful if the moving crew is aware of their presence.
-While the packing team is diligently boxing up all of your worldly possessions, your kitty and doggie can probably linger in your home, but you’ll need to secure them on moving day.
+While the packing team is diligently boxing up all of your worldly possessions, your kitty and doggie can probably linger in your home if they don’t bother the packers, but you’ll need to secure them on moving day.
+A door left open accidentally can wreak havoc on your moving plans.

 Options for Transporting Your Pet

-Most likely, the toughest part of your pet’s PCS is putting together the pieces of physically transporting your pet.
+Most likely, the most challenging part of your pet’s PCS is making plans for physically transporting your pet.
 Creating a comfortable, safe environment is the top priority, but budget restrictions can make this challenging.

 6 Resources for a Military Move with Pets helps families make the best transport decisions and connects you with some helping organizations.